hovel/pybbm/docs/updates.rst

 * Support Custom User model introduced in django 1.5.
 See :doc:`how to use custom user model with pybbm</customuser>`
 * Dropped support for django 1.3
 * Experimental support for python 3
+* Removed django-mailer from hard dependencies, you have to manually install it for using it's functionality

 0.12.4 -> 0.12.5
 ----------------